FAQ

 Publishing Questions

-Self-publishing, or “indie”, is the all done by you, the author.
-It involves commissioning or creating your own cover, editing your book, formatting it for publication, and uploading it to self-distribution sites like Amazon, Ingram Spark, Scribd, and many others.
+Self-publishing, or “indie”, is done by you, the author.
+It involves commissioning or creating your own cover, editing your book, formatting it for publication, and uploading it to self-distribution sites like Amazon, Ingram Spark, Campfire, Draft 2 Digital, and many others.
 In indie, no one is reviewing your novel for quality–but that does NOT mean these novels aren’t incredible.
 It just means they were created and published by the author, without a professional team behind them.

 I’m both!
 I’m what we call a “hybrid” author: someone who bounces between the two.

-I had a literary agent for 4 years in my late 20s, and we sold my middle grade to a traditional publisher.
-Then I separated from that agent and went indie with my cozy fantasy in 2022.
-Now I firmly straddle the line.
-I have an agent who works on foreign rights deals (selling my book to publishers abroad), and I self-publish otherwise.
+Now I firmly straddle the line between both publishing paths.
+I have a literary agent who works on foreign rights deals (selling my book to publishers abroad), and I self-publish otherwise.

 This approach offers me the freedom to design my novels as I want, from cover to content, while exploring the distribution benefits of a traditional publisher.
 It’s tougher to navigate because there isn’t one “set path” for publication.
 I’m figuring things as I go, so stay tuned for updates!